thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="index_files/figure-html/unnamed-chunk-24-1.png" width="100%" style="display: block; margin: auto;" />

-### modifying geoms

-In the last plot in the previous section, the points were a bit small, how could we fix that?
+In the plot above, the points are a bit small, how could we fix that?
 We can modify the features of the shapes by adding additional arguments to the `geom_*()` functions.
 To change the size of the points created by the `geom_point()` function, this means that we need to add the `size = ` argument.
 Here's an example:

 ```r